NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

 # Default Cache Behavior

-Cloudflare respects the origin web server’s cache headers in the following order unless an Edge Cache TTL page rule overrides the headers.
+Khulnasoft respects the origin web server’s cache headers in the following order unless an Edge Cache TTL page rule overrides the headers.

-- Cloudflare **does not** cache the resource when:
+- Khulnasoft **does not** cache the resource when:
   - The `Cache-Control` header is set to `private`, `no-store`, `no-cache`, or `max-age=0`.
   - The [`Set-Cookie` header](/cache/concepts/cache-behavior/#interaction-of-set-cookie-response-header-with-cache) exists.
-- Cloudflare **does** cache the resource when:
+- Khulnasoft **does** cache the resource when:
   - The `Cache-Control` header is set to `public` and `max-age` is greater than 0.
-Note that Cloudflare does cache the resource even if there is no `Cache-Control` header based on [status codes](/cache/how-to/configure-cache-status-code/#edge-ttl).
+Note that Khulnasoft does cache the resource even if there is no `Cache-Control` header based on [status codes](/cache/how-to/configure-cache-status-code/#edge-ttl).
   - The `Expires` header is set to a future date.

-Note: If both `max-age` and an `Expires` header are set, `max-age` will be used by Cloudflare.
+Note: If both `max-age` and an `Expires` header are set, `max-age` will be used by Khulnasoft.

 For a list of directives and behaviors when Origin Cache-Control is enabled or disabled, refer to [Cache-Control directives](/cache/concepts/cache-control/#cache-control-directives).

 ## Default cached file extensions

-Cloudflare only caches based on file extension and not by MIME type.
-The Cloudflare CDN does not cache HTML by default.
-Additionally, Cloudflare caches a website’s robots.txt.
+Khulnasoft only caches based on file extension and not by MIME type.
+The Khulnasoft CDN does not cache HTML by default.
+Additionally, Khulnasoft caches a website’s robots.txt.

 |       |      |      |      |      |       |     |
 | ----- | ---- | ---- | ---- | ---- | ----- | --- |